ARM-software/acle/main/acle.rst

 Introduction
 ============

-This section describes the intrinsic for the new instructions introduced for memcpy, memmove and memset family of memory operations (MOPS).
+This section describes the intrinsic for the new instructions introduced in the Armv8.8-A and Armv9.3-A architecture updates for the memcpy, memmove and memset family of memory operations (MOPS).

 These intructions were designed to enable the standardisation of the software implementation of those operations.
 Therefore, most of the use cases for